Giving Prescription Medication to Your Child

 - Syringes—A syringe has measuring units on the side.
 Pull up on the syringe handle to measure the right amount.
 The medication can then be gently squirted into your child’s mouth.

 Note: If the syringe came with a small cap on the tip, throw this cap away.
 It can be a choking hazard for children.

 - Cylindrical dosing spoons—These have a measuring device on one end and a spoon on the other end.
-You can measure the medicine and then let the liquid flow into the spoon for your child to sip.
+You can measure the medication and then let the liquid flow into the spoon for your child to sip.

 - Dosage cups—These are for children who are old enough to drink without spilling.
 Place the cup on a flat surface when measuring the liquid to make sure you are pouring the right amount.